luizfdias/pn-assignment/README.md

   HTTP 202 Accepted
 ```

 The booking process will run asynchronous.
-Currently the result of the booking is only logged, as you can see next in a simplified view of the booking flow process:
+Currently the result of the booking is logged (in the console), as you can see next in a simplified view of the booking flow process:

 ![booking flow](https://raw.githubusercontent.com/luizfdias/pn-assignment/master/assets/booking-flow-1.png)

+### Todo's:

+- Develop report feature
+- Implement validations of the API contracts and the commands
+- Improve the instrumentation in the whole flow
+- Improve the exception handling
+- Change the InMemoryDatabase for a real database
+- Increase the test code coverage, since currently only the domain and the api have tests
+- Add docker compose for initialization of all containers

 ## Built With
 API: